Candidates carry out original research within the Department of Electrical and Electronic Engineering in the areas of three research centres:

 To apply online, an applicant will need to submit the following supporting documents:

 - Research proposal.
+The Research Proposal should be a maximum of 3 sides A4.
 See guidance on writing your research proposal

 - Copies of degree certificates and transcripts – original will be requested before an offer is made;